alekswebnet/pdfjs-viewer-element/README.md

 See [demo pages](https://github.com/alekswebnet/pdfjs-viewer-element/tree/master/demo) for various usecases.
 See [live examples](https://alekswebnet.github.io/pdfjs-viewer-element/#demo) of usage with frameworks.

+# Features

+- Simple PDF.js viewer integration to any web application
+- PDF.js viewer options and parameters support, access to the viewer application instance
+- Ability to customize viewer styles and themes

 ## How it works

-**⚠️ This is an important part !!!**
+**⚠️ This is an important part, please read this firstly !!!**

  **You should download and place the PDF.js prebuilt files in the project.**

 `pdfjs-viewer-element` requires PDF.js [prebuilt](http://mozilla.github.io/pdf.js/getting_started/), that includes the generic build of PDF.js and the viewer.

 The prebuilt comes with each PDF.js release.
-Supported all v4 and v3 [releases](https://github.com/mozilla/pdf.js/releases).
+All v4 and v3 [releases](https://github.com/mozilla/pdf.js/releases) are supported.

 Then specify the path to the directory with the `viewer-path` property (`/pdfjs` by default) and PDF file URL with `src` property (should refer to the [same origin](https://github.com/mozilla/pdf.js/wiki/Frequently-Asked-Questions#can-i-load-a-pdf-from-another-server-cross-domain-request)).